cri-epita/epita-doc/docs/redump.md

 # Redump

 Redumping allows one to set a default work environment.
-This can be done on any computer of the IT workstations, located at Villejuif or Le Kremlin-Bicêtre.
+This can be done on any IT workstation located at Villejuif or Le Kremlin-Bicêtre.

 **Warning**: All data will be overwritten.

-**Warning**: During process, the monitor might go to sleep, the only way to wake it up without disrupting the process is to press the CTRL key.
+**Warning**: During the process, the monitor might go to sleep, the only way to wake it up without disrupting the process is to press the CTRL key.

 ## Procedure